* This is the Consumer Version. *

 Transjugular intrahepatic portosystemic shunting (TIPS): Doctors insert a catheter into a vein in the neck and, using x-rays to guide them, thread the catheter to veins in the liver.
 The catheter is used to create a passage (shunt) that connects the portal vein (or one of its branches) directly with one of the hepatic veins, which carry blood from the liver to the body's largest vein, which returns blood to the heart.
 Thus, most of the blood that normally goes to the liver is rerouted to bypass the liver.
 This procedure lowers blood pressure in the portal vein because pressure is lower in the hepatic veins.
 By reducing this pressure, TIPS helps reduce bleeding from the veins in the digestive tract and accumulation of fluid within the abdomen.

+For suitable candidates, liver transplantation may be done.
+If transplantation is successful, the transplanted liver typically functions normally, and the symptoms of cirrhosis and liver failure should disappear.
 Liver transplantation can be lifesaving for people with advanced cirrhosis or liver cancer.
 Liver transplantation is usually done based on how likely people are to die if they do not receive a liver transplant.

 * This is the Consumer Version. *